wvankoppen/Knowledge/Presentations/Stage management.md

 ## Outline
 - Intro: What is NgRx?
 (1 min)
-- State (6 min)
+- State metrics (6 min)
-  - What is state?
-  - State metrics
+  ( In order to leverage the power of NgRx, it's important to have a solid understanding about the state needed in your app the following metrics help with that
+)

   - Immutability & serializability
   - Ownership
-    - Scope (where is which part of state needed, e.g. current project context)
+  - Scope (where is which part of state needed, e.g. global, local or somewhere in between)
   - Lifespan (what it is, what it means for architecture)
-  - Redux

 - NgRx (5 min)
+  (I will show the Store and ComponentStore)
   - NgRx Store
   - NgRx ComponentStore

+(
+There are no straightforward answers as every app is different.
+Though I can help you make the right choice using my takeaways)

 - My takeaways for improving architecture: (10 min)
-  - Design an app hierarchy driven by domain (with module tree and routing)
-  - Think about State immutability & serializability
-  - Think about state ownership and lifespan: Module or component?
-  - Think about state scope

 # NgRx
-- a framework for building reactive applications in Angular (and manage state)
+- a framework for building reactive applications in Angular
 - not intended to make simple things even more simple.
 It is intended to make difficult things less difficult.

 Do I need it?
 Simple answer: If you do need a State Management framework, you know you need it.

 So: For a simple app (e.g. ToDo management), it's probably not needed.